Saraswati river

 Phrases like Saptanad and Panchanad come very rarely in Vedas.
 But on ground we find a river called as Panchanad formed by joining of Sutlez and Chenab.
 And there is a river called as Saptanad which is actually Sindh river in its lower reaches (in Sindh province).

-Source of Life:
+Rivers are Source of Life

 It should be understood that Vedic people would have perceived the divine power of waters carried by Rivers, and also the power of Water as an essential element for sustenance of our lives.
 They called it with a feminine name as Saraswati.